louisr133/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Responsive websites change according to what size the viewport is.

+    Adaptive websites usually start from new comtemporary browsers and then are changed in a way so that the oldest browsers can use the website in a functional way.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first vs Desktop first simply means that you design your website on mobile or desktop first and then change the responsiveness of your webpage to the other using media queries (max-width vs min-width)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It resizes the browser's default font size from 16 px to 10 so that 1 rem = 10 px, making it easier form devs to convert rems to px.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is just an easier and more concise way of using CSS.
+Preprocessing (Like Less or Sass) gets compiled (by JS) into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+   5a)  My favorite concept is nesting.
+5b) N/A

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.